Grandfather’s Green Initiative

 Serving Bird-Friendly Coffee

-Grandfather Mountain also serves its own house blend of organic, shade-grown coffee.
+Grandfather Mountain also serves organic, shade-grown coffee.

 We’ve all known since kindergarten that birds fly south for the winter, but most of us never realized that migratory birds flock to the coffee plantations of Central and South America.
 Coffee is a mid-story shrub that grows in the shade of the high tree canopy.
 Those trees offer birds food, shelter, clean water and a balanced ecosystem in which to thrive.